NCDgov/ncd-site/pages/employment-opportunities.md

 **Personal Care Attendant Contractor**

 NCD has an immediate opening for a Personal Care Attendant in the Stafford, Virginia, area.
-Interested parties should contact Stacey Brown at sbrown@ncd.gov with a resume noting their relevant experience.
+Interested parties should contact Stacey Brown at sbrown@ncd.gov with a resume and cover letter noting their relevant experience, and any questions.

 The Contractor will provide PCA services as requested to assist the Consumer to accomplish the tasks required of her job in addition to assistance with activities of daily living to accommodate her disability while on the job.
-The Contractor will also render service in the assistance of maintaining a safe, clear work environment.
+The Contractor will also render service in the assistance of maintaining a safe, clean work environment.

 The Contractor will assist in the following areas based upon the individual needs, when applicable: